bseltz-cohesity/scripts/powershell/deployWindowsAgent/README.md

 * -registerSQL: This step registers the protection source as a SQL server.
 This step requires the server to be registered as a protection source first.

 * -serviceAccount: This step sets the Cohesity agent to logon with a specific account (the script will prompt for the password).
 The script will also grant the account the SEServiceLogon right.
+Service account must be entered as `DOMAINNAME\username` or `.\localusername`

 It would be common to use all steps together as shown below if you are deploying to stand-alone SQL servers or SQL AAG nodes.
 For SQL Failover Clusters, just use -installAgent and -sqlAccount, then register the SQL cluster manually in the UI (I may add code in the future to handle clusters).